-I’ve written about the EPCA before in the context of the government’s ability to obtain emails.
-The EPCA allows requests for information to the “providers of electronic communications service,” so this would certainly include Zoom and the others.
+I’ve written about the ECPA before in the context of the government’s ability to obtain emails.
+The ECPA allows requests for information to the “providers of electronic communications service,” so this would certainly include Zoom and the others.

 If the government wanted to get information about your Zoom calls, such as when calls occurred, how long they lasted, who was on the call, perhaps even the IP address from which each participant dialed into the video call—this is the governing statutory scheme.
 It is far easier for the government to get information through a § 2703 request than wiretap authorization under Title III.

 Does Video Change Things?

 I don’t know enough about the technology of video calls to know whether it is possible for the government obtain a type of wiretap that would allow it to watch and record a “live stream” of a video call through a wiretap without the people on the call knowing what is happening.
 On a typical Zoom or Teams call, of course, you can see who is participating.
 Presumably if a little black box showed up that said, “FBI Agent Smith,” you’d probably end the call.

 So, let’s assume it is possible to record a live call, does that create any other legal issues?

 I think it does.
 In a video call, the other participants can see your location, what you look like, other people in the room, and other objects in the room.
 These are all things that recording a telephone call would never reveal.
 They are only things that would be revealed if the government were actually inside your house or office—secretly watching you.